jaeminjjung/jaeminjjung.github.io/about.md

 <p> I. To provide an IT education and student aptitude/career guidance.
 My profession is to give hope and healing to students' minds based on one's inner path, genuine interest, aptitude, career, pathway, fun and what they wish to do, leading to success.
 </p>
 <p>
   II.
-To make and succefully operate a tourist attractive expat living house.
+A tourist attractive expat living house.
 </p>

 <p>